-Mr. Tritch served as the Chief Executive Officer of Westinghouse Company, a global provider of fuel, services, technology, plant design, and equipment for the commercial nuclear electric power industry, from June 2002 to June 2008.
-While serving in that role, Mr. Tritch had oversight
+Mr. Tritch served as the Chief Executive Officer of Westinghouse Electric Company, a global provider of fuel, services, technology, plant design, and equipment for the commercial nuclear electric power industry, from June 2002 to June 2008.
+While serving in that role, Mr. Tritch had oversight of that company's operations, financial reporting and risk analysis.
+During his 37 years with Westinghouse Electric Company, Mr. Tritch held a number of management positions, including Senior Vice President Fuel Business Unit, Senior Vice President Integration and Senior Vice President Services Business Unit.
+Mr. Tritch served as a director and as Chairman of the board of Charah Solutions, Inc., a public company and leading provider of mission critical environmental and maintenance services to the power generation industry, from June 2018 to May 2021.

-An experienced board member, Mr. Tritch served as the Chairman of the board of Westinghouse Electric Company from June 2006 until his retirement in June 2010.
+An experienced board member, Mr. Tritch has served as Chairman of the company's board since October 2018 and served as the Chairman of the board of Westinghouse Electric Company from June 2006 until his retirement in June 2010.
 He also served as Chairman of the audit committee of Westinghouse Electric Company.
 Mr. Tritch served as a director of The Shaw Group, Inc., a public company and a global provider of pumping systems, engineering procurement and construction services, from April 2009 to February 2013.
-Mr. Tritch has served as a director of Charah Solutions, Inc., a leading provider of mission critical environmental and maintenance services to the power generation industry, since June 2018, and currently serves as Chairman of its board.
-His additional leadership roles include service as the Chairman of the board of trustees at the University of Pittsburgh and as a member of the board of trustees of the John Heinz History Center.
+His additional leadership roles include past service as the Chairman of the board of trustees at the University of Pittsburgh and as a former member of the board of trustees of the John Heinz History Center.
+His business acumen and proven leadership skills developed through years of managing an international organization provide the board with an executive and leadership perspective on the management and operations of a large company with global operations.